 Identify the processes that will help effectively communicate the BELIEFS that each TARGET GROUP must possess in order for them to accomplish the ROLES that will result in your success.
 PROCESSES make up the foundation of your MAP.

 - There are no wrong answers in Marketing Action Planning.
 However, each Target, Role, Belief and Process should be listed in priority order and some will just not be important enough to be included on the final plan.

 - When the Role and Belief of two or more Target Groups are the same, they can often be combined into the same Target Group.

 - Marketing Action Plans should be realistic AND aspirational.
 That is, they should include your DMO’s current position and efforts but, even more importantly, your DMO’s desired potential/future position.
 But these attributes and the defined efforts (the plan of work) should be within the realm of achievability.
 Remember: Roles, Beliefs and/or Processes should be tempered by the realities of your destination and the budget of your organization.

 - It is best to review and update your Marketing Action Plan on an annual basis.

 You can make a MAP for your organization on your own.
 But it’s also one of the ways we actively help tourism entities make their mark and reach their goals.
 If you’re ready to kick off making a plan that will help your organization achieve your future goals, we’d love to help.

 This month we are offering 3 DMOs the opportunity to jump on a FREE one-hour call.
-We can do an introduction to the process, you can ask for help if you’re stuck, we can review the MAP you have created for yourself to give you feedback, etc. To get one of these 3 one-hour openings in November, contact Luke Hall.
+We can do an introduction to the process, you can ask for help if you’re stuck, we can review the MAP you have created for yourself to give you feedback, etc. To get one of these 3 one-hour openings, contact Susan Bryan.